seanleong339/tp/docs/DeveloperGuide.md

 **MSS**

 1. Recruiter indicates that he wants to delete a contact.
-2. ReCLine requests for confirmation if the contact found is correct.
-3. Recruiter confirms contact.
-4. ReCLine requests for confirmation of deletion.
-5. Recruiter confirms deletion.
-6. ReCLine deletes indicated contact from database.
+6. ReCLine deletes indicated contact from database and shows a success message.

     Use case ends

 **Extensions**

 * 2a.
 Indicated contact is not found on the database.
   * 2a1.
-ReCLine requests for the correct contact.
+ReCLine shows an error message.
   * 2a2.
 Recruiter enters new data.